-SLO 12: Man age, administer and lead Key Capabilities At point of credentialing, the PEM-ACP will be able to: KC1.
-Have experience of handling a complaint, preparing a report, and be aware of the relevant medico-legal directives KC2.
-Have an awareness of the investigative process for critical incidents, participate and contribute effectively to department clinical governance activities and risk reduction projects KC3.
-Have an awareness of the staff rota process, being aware of relevant employment law and recruitment activities including interviews and involvement in induction KC4.
-Be able to effectively represent the ED at inter specialty meetings.
-Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance and tACP knows reliably when to ask for help.
-Descriptors Involved in the response to complaints in a variety of formats including verbal response, written response and face to face meetings Aware of how to construct a report for the coroner/procurator fiscal and/or legal services using information available from clinical notes Familiar with some of the tools associated in serious adverse event reporting such as RCA / 5 Whys / Fishbone analysis Participates in divisional / inter specialty / CG meetings Aware of the interplay of various agencies in the NHS and how they interrelate in the evolving NHS Landscape Understands the impact of wider determinants of health and workforce challenges that contribute to ED attendance Demonstrates a high level of communication skills in all of the above.
-GPCs Domain 1: Professional values and behaviours Domain 2: Professional skills practical skills communication and interpersonal skills dealing with complexity and uncertainty clinical skills (history taking, diagnosis and medical management; consent; humane interventions;
+SLO 12: Manage, administer and lead

+KC1. have experience of handling a complaint, preparing a report, and be aware of the relevant medico-legal directives

+KC2. have an awareness of the investigative process for critical incidents, participate and contribute effectively to department clinical governance activities and risk reduction projects

+KC3. have an awareness of the staff rota process, being aware of relevant employment law and recruitment activities, including interviews and involvement in induction

+KC4. be able to effectively represent the ED at inter-specialty meetings

+Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help

+- Involved in the response to complaints in a variety of formats including verbal response, written response and face to face meetings - Aware of how to construct a report for the coroner / procurator fiscal and/or legal services using information available from clinical notes - Familiar with some of the tools associated with serious adverse event reporting such as RCA / 5 Whys / Fishbone analysis - Participates in divisional / inter-specialty / clinical governance meetings - Aware of the interplay of various agencies in the NHS and how they interrelate in the evolving NHS landscape - Understand the impact of wider determinants of health and workforce challenges that contribute to ED attendance - Demonstrates a high level of communication skills in all of the above

+- practical skills

+- communication and interpersonal skills

+- dealing with complexity and uncertainty

+- clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease)